Azkun/Watch-out-for-the-heat-wave/README.md

 For the first version (0.1) I will use JS (Node), C ++, can be Java and some other stuff!

 <img src="https://cdn.discordapp.com/attachments/580117541549113346/616655141281464332/dessin-de-verre-deau-colorie-par-membre-non-inscrit-le-21-de-mars-verre-deau-png-600_470.png">

+To know the different languages used, go <a href="https://github.com/Azkun/Watch-out-for-the-heat-wave/blob/master/used_language.md">here</a>